pyronaur/easy-photography-portfolio/readme.txt

 == Installation ==

-**This plugin requires at least PHP 5.4**
+This plugin requires at least **PHP 5.4**

+You can read the [full setup guide here](https://colormelon.com/easy-photography-portfolio-full-setup-guide/) or watch the [video tutorial](https://www.youtube.com/watch?v=b5mevuD-hPI)

 1. Upload "Photography Portfolio" plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to "Pages -> Add New" and create a page for your portfolio.
-Call it "Whatever you like" :)
-4. Go to "Portfolio -> Portfolio Settings" and set "Portfolio Page" to the page you called "Whatever you like"
-5. Add a few Portfolio entries in "Portfolio -> New Portfolio Entry", don't forget to set a thumbnail!
+3. Add a few Portfolio entries in "Portfolio -> New Portfolio Entry"
+4. Make sure your portfolio entries have a thumbnail.
-6. That's it!
+5. That's it!
 Enjoy your Portfolio!